Meet our Instructors

 My love for the game came full circle when I met my husband.
 Our first date was 18 holes and we played every week after that.
 This ignited my desire to learn more, teach more and begin the process of becoming a member of the LPGA Teaching & Club Professionals.
 Soon thereafter, my husband and I moved back to the Midwest to be closer to our family.

 I’ve been an LPGA member since 2011 and have been teaching at Sweetbriar since 2013.
-I currently reside in Bay Village with my husband, Bobby, and my son, Wallace.
+I currently reside in Bay Village with my husband, Bobby, and my two sons, Wallace and August.
 My experience teaching has been extremely rewarding and I absolutely love what I do.
 I can think of nothing better than to help others learn and love the game as I have.

 My Teaching Philosophy: